discourse-network/discourse-network.github.io/_pages/funding/round-1.md

 4. public sector research establishments;
 5. NHS bodies with research capacity.

-In addition, projects **must** be dRTP-led.
+In addition, projects **must be dRTP-led**.
 For a non-exhaustive list of dRTP roles, see <https://discourse-network.github.io/who>.
 Projects that cross profession or discipline, or are led by an aspiring leader with a more experienced mentor, are particularly welcomed.

 You may not submit more than one application to this call as project lead.
 However, you may be named as a co-lead on any number of applications.